splunk/splunk-sdk-python/README.md

     python examplename.py --sessionKey="<value>"

-If you saved your login credentials in the **.splunkrc** file, you can omit those arguments:
+If you saved your login credentials in the **.env** file, you can omit those arguments:

     python examplename.py